Development: Western aid competes with local NGOs

 According to Swiss diplomacy, 141 cooperation projects were distributed between 2017 and 2020 as follows: Swiss suppliers, 80; Nordic NGOs, 44; local suppliers, 17.
 There, a priori, defect between north and south.
 But if we compare these numbers with those of other Nordic countries, Switzerland is in a good position.

 For its part, the Organization for Economic Co-operation and Development (OECD) analyzed the corresponding data for the period 2018-2019.
 Switzerland is the third largest donor of aid to NGOs in developing countries.
-“Only the European Union and the United Kingdom are the best,” an OECD spokesperson said.
+“Only the European Union and the United Kingdom are the best,” said an OECD spokesperson.
 In other words, today Switzerland is one of the countries that allocates the most money to local NGOs.

 The OECD adds, however, that NGOs in these countries receive only a small portion of public development funds.
 Most of the resources continue to be directed to NGOs in the donor countries themselves.